 The physical, hormonal, emotional and social changes facing a woman directly after giving birth can be monumental.
 "And because everything else has changed, she needs everything else to be as predictable as possible, including the husband," Brizendine said.

-lot of support</a>, not only for her own sake but for the child's as well.
+Over the course of evolution, it was rare for our maternal ancestors to be full-time mothers, said Brizendine, because there was always kin-folk around to help with child rearing.
+And a mother needs a lot of support, not only for her own sake but for the child's as well.
 Her ability to adequately respond to her infant can impact the child's developing nervous system and temperament, research shows.

+One way Mother Nature tries to help is through breastfeeding.
 Nursing may help women deal with some types of stress, studies suggest.
 (Too much stress, however, can disrupt lactation.)
 One study even found that breastfeeding might be more rewarding to the female brain than cocaine.
 The research was published in the Journal of Neuroscience in 2005.

 She goes through adolescence twice